-By remembering the benefits and three main components of self-compassion, we can start to change the narrative we tell ourselves repeatedly through the day.
+By remembering the benefits and three main components of self-compassion, we can start to change the narrative we tell ourselves repeatedly throughout the day.

-We then have the ability to examine if what we are telling ourselves is in alignment with the way we want to feel and live our lives.
+We then can examine if what we are telling ourselves is in alignment with the way we want to feel and live our lives.

 When we bring compassion to our mindfulness practice we start to create some space between what our mind thinks and what we believe about ourselves and others.

 Once we are aware of how we talk to ourselves, we have a choice.
 We can choose a more kind, mindful, and human approach that helps us create real change while thriving.

 Ready to start a mindful meditation habit?

 Hi, I'm Alyssa

 Mindfulness, meditation, yoga, and herbal medicine have been fundamental to my own journey in life.
 I hope to share my experiences and perspectives in order to inspire and connect with others.